-- 1. To develop logic for problem solving - 2.
+- 1. To develop logic for Problem Solving - 2.
 To understand the concept of Object Oriented Methodology - 3.
 To implement Object Oriented Programming using C++ - 4.
 To understand the concept of working with Relational Database - 5.
-To understand the basic concept of algebra of logic - 6.
-To understand and explore the world of communication and networks - 7.
-To understand the concept Communication Technology - 8.
-To understand Open Source terminologies
+To understand the basic concept of Boolean Logic - 6.
+To understand the basic concepts of Communication and Networking technologies - 7.
+To understand Open Source Concepts